ricksmith26/NorthcodersNews/README1.md

 Install express, mongod, mongoose and nodemon to run on your computer.

-### Installing

-Once git has been downloaded and dependacies have been installed open 2 command line windows in the northcoders news directory and run mongod in one and type npm run dev in the other.
-Once connected you can try out the below commands following localhost:9090/ in your browser or postmand

 ## Running the tests

 Simply type npm test in your command line to start the tests.

+## Once git has been downloaded and dependacies have been installed open 2 command line windows in the northcoders news directory and run mongod in one and type npm run dev in the other.
+Once connected you can try out the below commands following localhost:9090/ in your browser or postman

-### All below endpoints tests check the results to make sure they match http://northcoders-news-api.herokuapp.com/.
+## All below endpoints tests check the results to make sure they match http://northcoders-news-api.herokuapp.com/.

 Give an example